antoineauger/iqas-platform/README.md

 iQAS relies on both [Akka toolkit](http://akka.io/) and [Akka Streams Kafka](http://doc.akka.io/docs/akka-stream-kafka/current/home.html).
 Specific options for Akka are located in the configuration file `$IQAS_DIR/src/main/resources/applications.conf` For more information, visit the [Akka documentation](http://doc.akka.io/docs/akka/current/java/general/configuration.html) section about configuration.

-## Other satellite projects for the iQAS platform

-There are 5 Github projects that form the iQAS ecosystem:
-1. [iqas-platform](https://github.com/antoineauger/iqas-platform) (this project)<br/>The QoO-aware platform that allows consumers to integrate many observation sources, submit requests with QoO constraints and visualize QoO in real-time.
-2. [virtual-sensor-container](https://github.com/antoineauger/virtual-sensor-container) <br/>A shippable Virtual Sensor Container (VSC) Docker image for the iQAS platform.
-VSCs allow to generate observations at random, from file, or to retrieve them from the Web.
-3. [virtual-app-consumer](https://github.com/antoineauger/virtual-app-consumer) <br/>A shippable Virtual Application Consumers (VAC) Docker image for the iQAS platform.
-VACs allow to emulate fake consumers that submit iQAS requests and consume observations while logging the perceived QoO in real-time.
-4. [iqas-ontology](https://github.com/antoineauger/iqas-ontology) <br/>Ontological model and examples for the QoOonto ontology, the core ontology used by iQAS.
-5. [iqas-pipelines](https://github.com/antoineauger/iqas-pipelines) <br/>An example of a custom-developed QoO Pipeline for the iQAS platform.

 ## Acknowledgments